martinrs/discordChatQueue/README.md

 `!next` | See the current queue.
 Queue Managers advances the queue as well.
 `!plenum` | Queue Managers only.
 Moves every member of the server, who is connected to a voice channel, into the current voice channel of the server owner after a 10 second delay.
 Specify another delay using e.g. "!plenum 30" for a 30 second delay.
 `!clear` | Queue Managers only.
 Clears the queue.
+`!mute` | Queue Managers only.
+Mutes everyone but the person who issued the command.
+`!unmute` | Queue Managers only.
+Unmutes everyone.
 `!config` | Queue Managers only.
 Updates the chosen setting to the supplied configuration.
 E.g. "!config autofollow False"

 The following settings are available via `!config`